Blockchain-Technology-Lab/consensus-decentralization/README.md

 ### Tezos

-Sample parsed Tezos data are available [here](https://drive.google.com/file/d/1Jn4A2hxanwniiexzHySFa6CFU8aS03mB/view?usp=sharing).
+Sample raw Tezos data are available [here](https://drive.google.com/file/d/1Jn4A2hxanwniiexzHySFa6CFU8aS03mB/view?usp=sharing).

 The raw data can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query: